-Operating expenses net of power revenue is a non-GAAP financial measure, or ratio when expressed on a per barrel basis.
-Its terms are not defined by IFRS and, therefore, may not be comparable to similar measures provided by other companies.
-This non-GAAP financial measure should not be considered in isolation or as an alternative for measures of performance prepared in accordance with IFRS.
+Operating expenses net of power revenue and Energy operating costs net of power revenue are both non-GAAP financial measures, or ratios when expressed on a per barrel basis.
+Their terms are not defined by IFRS and, therefore, may not be comparable to similar measures provided by other companies.
+These non-GAAP financial measures should not be considered in isolation or as an alternative for measures of performance prepared in accordance with IFRS.
 Per barrel amounts are based on bitumen sales volumes.

-It is used as a measure of the Corporation's cost to operate its facilities at the Christina Lake project after factoring in the benefits from selling excess power to offset energy costs.
+Operating expenses net of power revenue is used as a measure of the Corporation's cost to operate its facilities at the Christina Lake project after factoring in the benefits from selling excess power to offset energy costs.